CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-8--Sets-and-Higher-Types.lagda.md

 # Lecture 2-8: Sets and Higher Types

-We saw in Lecture 2-X that paths in inductive types like ``Bool``, ``ℕ`` and ``ℤ`` are equalities between elements.
+We saw in Lecture 2-3 that paths in types like ``Bool``, ``ℕ`` and ``ℤ`` are equalities between elements.
 As a consequence, for any two elements `x` and `y`, the type of paths `x ≡ y` is always a proposition --- specifically, the proposition that `x` equals `y`.

 We call types with this property *sets*.
+Sets represent the mathematical objects we're most familiar with from classical
+mathematics: discrete structures whose equality is unambiguous.

 ```
 isSet : Type ℓ → Type ℓ
 isSet A = (x y : A) → isProp (x ≡ y)
 ```

-mvrnote: more intuition, uip, axiom k, etc
+As we did for propositions, we'll spend some time proving closure properties for sets.

 ## Basic Examples

-We characterised the types of paths in ``⊤``, ``Bool`` and ``ℕ`` back in Lecture 2-X, and from these it is easy to show they are all sets.
+We characterised the types of paths in ``⊤``, ``Bool`` and ``ℕ`` back in Lecture 2-3, and from those characterisations it is easy to show these types are sets.

 ```
 isSet-⊤ : isSet ⊤